vicinityh2020/vicinity-agent/docs/AGENT.md

 ### How agent processes the execution of action on target object

-To execute the local object action, the Agent implements the endpoint provided in *write_link* of object action:
+To execute the local object action, the Agent calls the endpoint provided in *write_link* of object action:
 ```
 POST : write_link endpoint for object action providing the property
 ```